 Where to stay: Congress Hotel Mons Van der valk, Hotel Dream and Hotel Lido

-Located close to Antwerp is Mechelen- another lively and picturesque place in Belgium.
+Located close to Antwerp is Mechelen – another lively and picturesque place in Belgium.
 Mechelen is unique in many ways.
 Famous for boat tours and brewery tours; one can climb the massive tower of St. Rombout Cathedral to enjoy the breath-taking view of the Antwerp port or visit the world-famous Carillion School, which is famous for lessons on the complex instrument of bells.
-It will be really unfair, if we don’t mention Mechelen, while talking about best places to visit in Belgium.
+It will be really unfair if we don’t mention Mechelen while talking about the best places to visit in Belgium.